GEFM: Graph-Enhanced EEG Foundation Model: Experiments

 \subsection{Results}

 The results are presented in Tables~\ref{tab:results-linear} and \ref{tab:results-padding}.
 The baseline corresponds to the original BENDR~\cite{kostas2021bendr}.
 Note that the evaluation metric for MMI is Accuracy, while AUROC is used for P300 and ERN.
-The abbreviation ``(w/ e.)" in the tables indicates that the GNN utilized edge weights.
+Those with the statement ``(with edge weights)" in the tables indicates that the GNN utilized edge weights.
+For the experiments with \textit{padding} as the sequence length adjuster (shown in Table~\ref{tab:results-padding}), GCN and GAT without edge weights were excluded from these experiments due to their poor performance with the linear layer (see Table~\ref{tab:results-linear}).
 The following discussion addresses key points related to our research questions.